OsGrGreen/4X4D-WIP/gameMechanics.md

     - Mana/Magic stuff
 - Faith/Offerings
 - Money
+- Orders (the amount of stuff you can do in a turn) (the bigger the empire, maybe you can issue fewer orders, since more bureaucracy?)

 Resources are gained mainly in three ways.
 From gathering it from tiles, from creating it in buildings and stealing it from others.